 Ah, the Manhattan.
-A masterpiece of the pre-Prohibition era, this drink is a perfect order for a first date.
-It is an understated mark of taste without the requisite eye-roll that accompanies a Martini order.
+A masterpiece of the pre-Prohibition era, this drink is a perfect order on a first date.
+It’s an understated mark of good taste without the requisite eye-roll that accompanies a Martini order.
 It has the additional virtue of practicality: easy and quick to make (two ingredients, plus bitters).

-If the guy or gal you’re stepping out with can’t appreciate a cold tall can and a shot, you should close out your tab right away.
-We know, we know: this isn’t a “cocktail.”
+If the person you’re stepping out with can’t appreciate a cold tall can and a shot, you should maybe close out your tab right away.
+Yeah, yeah: This isn’t a “cocktail.”
 That’s the point.
-It’s a fun, unserious drink and that’s exactly what a first date should be.
+It’s a fun, unserious drink order and that’s exactly what a first date should be.
 Of course, if more than one round of shots gets ordered, you’ve just crossed over from fun first-date territory into the messy hookup zone.

 Thanks to Mad Men, the Old Fashioned has either come back in style or become a trendy annoyance.
-We are firmly in the first camp.
-Come on!
-This is the cocktail that started them all.
-A proper Old Fashioned is a thing of beauty, so order it somewhere you know makes it right: big ice cubes, no soda water, not too sweet, and definitely no copious amounts of muddled fruit.
+The first camp is the right answer.
+A proper Old Fashioned is a thing of beauty, so order it somewhere you know makes it right: big ice cubes, no soda water, not too sweet and definitely no copious amounts of muddled fruit.

-If your date orders one of these and knows exactly which whiskey she or he wants, you should start planning what color you’ll paint the kid’s room.
+If your date orders one of these and knows exactly which whiskey they want, you should start planning for your future together—now.

-The Negroni has made a huge resurgence in recent years.
-Maybe that’s because it is an elegant, beautiful drink that’s easy to make and the perfect start to a long night.
+The Negroni has had a huge resurgence in recent years.
+Maybe that’s because it’s an elegant, beautiful drink that’s easy to make and the perfect start to a long night.
 Gary Regan said it best: "Want to impress your date?
 Order a Negroni.
 Want to impress your boss?
 Order a Negroni.
 Want to impress the bartender?
 Order a Negroni."
 So, yeah, order a Negroni.Continue to 5 of 7 below.

 Be warned, there are some stipulations to ordering this cocktail on a first date:

-1. Only in a “cocktail bar” (whipping out your phone to find the recipe for a bartender trying to rush out 10 Whiskey Gingers isn’t cool, it’s desperate).
+1. Only in a bona fide cocktail bar.
+(Whipping out your phone to find the recipe for a bartender trying to rush out 10 Whiskey Gingers isn’t cool.
+It’s desperate.)

 3. You have to know how pronounce it (“voe-car-ehhh”)

-Now that that’s out of the way, you should definitely, absolutely order this complex classic next time you are meeting a stranger in a bar with well-oiled dark wood, leather-clad booths and low lighting.
+Now that that’s out of the way, you should definitely, absolutely order this complex classic next time you’re meeting a stranger in a bar with well-oiled dark wood, leather-clad booths and low lighting.